 In addition to the criteria considered for removal or addition, Mathematica also noted other factors that the Workgroup should consider, especially with the increasing emphasis on preparing for mandatory reporting of the Child Core Set measures and behavioral health measures in the Adult Core Set beginning in 2024.
+For example:

 - The use of alternative data sources to calculate current Core Set measures.
 The goals are to (1) reduce state burden, (2) standardize reporting across states, and (3) improve the completeness and transparency of measures.
-Current efforts focus on the following: - Calculating the Low Birth Weight Rate (LBW-CH) and Cesarean Births (PC02-CH) measures using data from the CDC Wide-ranging Online Data for Epidemiologic Research (WONDER) databases22 - Promoting state-level reporting of the Child and Adult Medicaid Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey using data submitted to the Agency for Healthcare Research and Quality (AHRQ) CAHPS Health Plan Survey Database23 - Using CMS's Transformed Medicaid Statistical Information System (T-MSIS) to calculate such Core Set measures as preventive dental services and prevention quality indicators24 - The use of digital measures and electronic data sources, such as Electronic Clinical Data Systems (ECDS).25 - The implications of the COVID-19 pandemic on quality measurement and particularly the feasibility of measures requiring medical chart reviews as part of the hybrid methodology or for validation of administrative data.
+Current efforts focus on the following: - Calculating the Live Births Weighing Less Than 2,500 Grams (LBW-CH) and PC-02: Cesarean Birth (PC02-CH) measures using data from the Centers for Disease Control and Prevention (CDC) Wide-ranging Online Data for Epidemiologic Research (WONDER) databases

+- Promoting state-level reporting of the Child and Adult Medicaid Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey using data submitted to the Agency for Healthcare Research and Quality (AHRQ) CAHPS Health Plan Survey Database - Using CMS's Transformed Medicaid Statistical Information System (T-MSIS) to calculate such Core Set measures as preventive dental services and prevention quality indicators - The use of digital measures and electronic data sources, such as Electronic Clinical Data Systems (ECDS). - The implications of the COVID-19 pandemic on quality measurement and particularly the feasibility of measures requiring medical chart reviews as part of the hybrid methodology or for validation of administrative data.